-Assume that China is an open Keynesian economy in each period and trades only with the United States.
+Assume that China is an open Keynesian economy and trades only with the United States.
 Due to price rigidity some unemployment exists in its domestic market, and changes in the exchange rate affect its gross domestic product (GDP).
-Let $\varepsilon$ denote the dollar price of yuan and let $x(P, \varepsilon, Y^)$ denote China's export in dollars, where P is the price level expressed as yuan per unit of output, and $Y^$ is GDP of the United States.
+Let ε denote the dollar price of yuan and let $x(P, \varepsilon, Y^)$ denote China's export in dollars, where P is the price level expressed as yuan per unit of output, and Y^ is GDP of the United States.
 China's GDP, expressed in yuan, is given by:

-$$Y_i = C_i + I_i + G_i + (x_i / \varepsilon_i - q_i),$$
+$$Y = C + I + G + (x/\varepsilon - q),$$